Tim (The Replacements album): Packaging

 Bob Stinson is the only member of the band whose face is clearly visible on the cover.
 Westerberg said, "The cover is the worst piece of shit.
 [The label] hired Robert Longo: World Famous Artist.
 Nobody liked it—I can’t believe that Robert liked it."

 The name of the album was chosen by Westerberg on a whim, according to Peter Jesperson: "I clearly remember Paul [Westerberg] saying one day, 'I think we should call the album Tim.
 I said, 'Why?'
 And he said, 'Because it's such a nice name.'
-So, as far as I know, the title Tim had nothing to do with Tim Carr.
+So, as far as I know, the title Tim had nothing to do with [A&R executive] Tim Carr.
 I think Paul just pulled it out of thin air.
 But the only person who really knows is Paul."

 Reissues

 The album was first remastered and reissued by Rhino Entertainment on September 23, 2008, with six additional tracks and liner notes by Peter Jesperson.